mcollina/streams-training/async-iterators-start/README.md

 Part 1:

-1. Create a new `Transform` stream, that's going to recieve the parsed XML chunk and return the csv row.
+1. Create a new `Transform` stream, that's going to receive the parsed XML chunk and return the csv row.
 2. Create the `fs.createWriteStream(filename)`
 3. Pipe them together using `pipeline`